 instrument technician keeps track of environmental and atmospheric adjustments in buildings and industrial areas.
 Instrumentation technicians often work in canneries, chemical plants, food processing plants, power, food, oil, even in telecommunication industries and petroleum refineries as well as other businesses.
 Instrument technicians main work is to maintain and repair these devices, as well as to keep a track and ensure that they comply with all the industry standards.

 They use a variety of devices and instruments in order to grasp these changes.
 Factories and industries require extremely updated and precise monitoring to regulate flow and pressure rates.
 And also to keep a track of the production.
 Instrument technicians appliest the knowledge of electrical engineering and control technicians to monitor and manipulate various machine-run systems.
 The electrical technician is also sometimes referred to as a kind of these instrument technician professionals.
-Instrument technician work with automated equipment in the assembly plants, nuclear power plants and waste-water treatment facilities to measure and monitor operational functioning.
-There is a large shortage of instrument Technician in the Gulf Coast areas.
+Instrument technicians work with automated equipment in the assembly plants, nuclear power plants and waste-water treatment facilities to measure and monitor operational functioning.
+There is a large shortage of instrument Technicians in the Gulf Coast areas.
 This shortage is only going to increase as many technicians retire in the coming next five to ten years.

 The four main foundation measurements that the instrumentation and control technicians deal with are the pressure, flow, level, and temperature.
 As an instrumentation technician, your job will be to test, install, calibrate, inspect, repair and monitoring of the devices.
 Instrument technician also performs general maintenance work on the equipment and design new measuring and recording equipment.
 Mostly instrument technician work with analytic and scientific computing software.
 Voltage and current meters, calculators and electronic probes in order to diagnose the fault in systems and circuits.
-These technicians also consults with the manufacturers and manuals to determine the test and maintenance tasks of particular machinery.
+These technicians also consult with the manufacturers and manuals to determine the test and maintenance tasks of particular machinery.
 The technician uses testing devices to inspect and test instruments and system operations and diagnose problems.

 The job of instrument technician also involves installing and maintaining instruments on new or existing plant equipment and processes.
 As an instrument technician, you monitor various mechanical systems, often in manufacturing and production plants.
 Also, ensure necessary maintenance and repair tasks are performed on the equipment and machinery.
 Technician responsibilities also include overseeing the operation of automated industrial equipment and ensuring the proper functioning of the machinery equipment.